 10 Are there limits generally on the amount or structure of incentive compensation?
-Are there limits that adversely affect the tax treatment of the employer or the executive?
+Are there limits that adversely affect the tax treatment of the compensation relative to the employer or the executive?

-There are no limits generally on the amount or structure of incentive compensation.
+There are no limits generally on the amount or structure of incentive compensation, as long as it is within the scope authorised by the share-holders meeting or compensation committee.
 From a corporate tax perspective, however, with respect to performance-based compensation paid to executives, in order for employers to treat the compensation as a deductible expense under article 34, paragraphs 1 to 3 of the Corporation Tax Act, the following requirements must be satisfied:

-- (i) the company is not a private holding company (except for a private holding company wholly owned by a non-private holding company); - (ii) the target executive is engaged in the management and operation of the company (a managing executive) and all managing executives receive profit-based compensation in compliance with requirements (i) to (vi); - (iii) the total amount of compensation during the fiscal year is reasonable (considering the contribution of the executive, the size of the company, etc); - (iv) the compensation is paid, or is expected to be paid, within one month of deciding the amount; - (v) the amount is treated as an expense for accounting purposes; and - (vi) the procedures and calculation method comply with the following: - the amount is determined according to an objective method based on indexes related to: - (a) profits referenced in the securities reports (eg, earnings before interest, tax, depreciation and amortisation, return on assets and return on equity); - (b) stock price in the market (eg, stock price on a specific date, comparison to the Tokyo Stock Price Index, market capitalisation and total shareholder return); or - (c) sales referenced in the securities reports (only if this index is used together with any index falling under (a) or (b)); - the maximum amount is fixed and the calculation method is consistent with that used for other managing executives; - the calculation method is determined under appropriate procedures (such as obtaining the approval of the compensation committee within three months of the beginning of the accounting year); and - after the calculation method is determined, the method is reported in the securities report without delay.
+- 1 the company is not a private holding company (except for a private holding company wholly owned by a non-private holding company); - 2 the target executive is engaged in the management and operation of the company (a managing executive) and all managing executives receive profit-based compensation in compliance with requirements (1) to (6); - 3 the total amount of compensation during the fiscal year is reasonable (considering the contribution of the executive, the size of the company, etc); - 4 the compensation is paid, or is expected to be paid, within one month of deciding the amount; - 5 the amount is treated as an expense for accounting purposes; and - 6 the procedures and calculation method comply with the following: - the amount is determined according to an objective method based on indexes related to: - (a) profits referenced in the securities reports (eg, earnings before interest, tax, depreciation and amortisation, return on assets and return on equity); - (b) stock price in the market (eg, stock price on a specific date, comparison to the Tokyo Stock Price Index, market capitalisation and total shareholder return); or - (c) sales referenced in the securities reports (only if this index is used together with any index falling under (a) or (b)); - the maximum amount is fixed and the calculation method is consistent with that used for other managing executives; - the calculation method is determined under appropriate procedures (such as obtaining the approval of the compensation committee within three months of the beginning of the accounting year); and - after the calculation method is determined, the method is reported in the securities report without delay.